 Sadly, many websites lose out because they fail to implement the basics of search engine optimisation.

-We outline simple tactics to improve search optimisation making sure your website is optimised to attract new business.
+We outline simple tactics to improve small business SEO making sure your website is optimised to attract new business.

 The tactics outlined are the bedrock of search marketing, they are proven to increase traffic and conversions.